crazy-li/hello-world/README.md

 # hello-world
-just try a new respostory
+just try  respostory and do my best

 i do not know how to be a professor